-Your high leverage ratio will make up for the lack of capital you have.
+Your margin ratio will make up for the lack of capital you have.

 When speculating with borrowed money you always need to keep in mind that this is a high-risk game and you could get thrown out of the boat in a couple of trades.

 If you can’t accept that, then this style of investing is not for you.

 However, if you are fine with that, calculate how much you can afford to lose and make your deposit.

 I started out with a deposit of $500 even though I had more money in my regular bank account.